rajinir/microservices-kubernetes-sample/README.md

 1. Build and Deploy microservice apps tasks and users

 ```
-cd app/usersservice
+cd app

-vi main.py and modify the port of mongodb

 ```
-2. Repeat for tasksservice

-3. Examine the code in the userservice and taskservice – main.py, requirements.txt, DokcerFile etc
+2. Examine the code in the userservice and taskservice – main.py, requirements.txt, DokcerFile etc

-4. Build the docker images of the users and tasks microservices ( can run build_and_deploy.sh or commands below)
+3. Build the docker images of the users and tasks microservices ( can run build_and_deploy.sh or commands below)

 ```
 cd app/userservice